-The following Public Law practice note Produced in partnership with Morayo Fagborun Bennett of Hardwicke Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note produced in partnership with Morayo Fagborun Bennett of Gatehouse Chambers provides comprehensive and up to date legal information covering:

 The general rule in relation to costs in judicial review, as in other proceedings, is that costs follow the event.
 However, pre-emptive cost orders can be applied for.